andreaspeters/miniedit/README.md

 - Bookmark Project Folders
 - Paste Images from Clipboard (only works with BMP data).
 - Simple Preview for Markdown files.
+- Everything need AI. 🤣 So, I implemented Ollama into MiniEdit. 😁

 ## LSP